Perspectives on Constrained Forecasting

 Among practitioners of Bayesian forecasting, conditioning forecast distributions on assumed values of totals or aggregates has been routine for decades, with early work going back to the 1970s in formal models.
 Detailed discussion, with references, can be found in~\citet[][section~16.3]{West1997}.
-Such approaches condition predictive distributions on assumed constraints, i.e., take a purely {\em probabilistic} view that constraints are information to condition upon~\citep[e.g.][]{HarrisonGreen1973,deAlba1988,deAlba1993,West1997}.
+Such approaches condition predictive distributions on assumed constraints, i.e., take a purely probabilistic-- or, more broadly inferential-- view that constraints are information to condition upon~\citep[e.g.][]{HarrisonGreen1973,deAlba1988,deAlba1992,deAlba1993,West1997}.
 The increased interest in constrained and hierarchical forecasting with major scaling of data, time series and complex hierarchies has continued to build on these foundations.
-Beyond fully subjective Bayesian approaches, the field has explored related Bayesian moment-based approaches~\citep{deAlba2006} as well as conceptually oriented around processing constraints to adjust inferences in an estimation/prediction setting~\cite[e.g.][for some recent work in the area]{Hyndman2019}.
-The technical machinery is heavily linked to imposing linear constraints in multivariate normal or T forecast distributions.
-Non-Bayesian approaches using constrained least-squares methods are of course technically very similar and akin to using linear Bayes' methods~\citep{GoldsteinWooff2007}.
+Beyond fully subjective Bayesian approaches, the field has explored related Bayesian moment-based approaches~\citep{deAlba2006} as well as related non-Bayesian approaches~\citep{Guerrero1989,GuerreroNieto1999,Hyndman2019}.
+One main theme in such approaches is to exploit variants of constrained least-squares or linear Bayes' methods~\citep{GoldsteinWooff2007}.
 Technically these approaches share features with the inferential results in constrained multivariate normal distributions, while the perspective is again that of adjusting inferences in estimation/prediction settings.

 There are both foundational and technical challenges with the solely inferential approach.
 A first and main point is that probabilistic conditioning is generally not justified in settings where constraints are imposed as a matter of intervention.
 Implicit in the probabilistic approach is routine Bayesian learning under which realized constraint values-- totals or other aggregates-- arise as random draws from the underlying model distributions for outcome quantities to be constrained.
 This is not often the case in applications.
 There, assumed constraint values are often chosen to explore \lq\lq what-if'' implications, so are imposed externally on the initial forecast distribution.
 In other contexts they are taken as representative values from a different, external model with a view to understand implications on relevant forecast values for the initial context.
 Echoing~\citet{Lindley1992ValenciaIV}, this argues, in part, for a decision analytic view, at least as a complement to the traditional inferential view.